jmsmistral/lorix/README.md

 ### Aggregating with groupBy

-Use the `.groupBy()` function of a DataFrame as an analogue of SQL's GROUP BY to perform aggregations.
+`groupBy(cols, aggMap)` is an analogue of SQL's GROUP BY, and is used to perform aggregations.
-- The first parameter is an array of columns that will be grouped.
+- `cols` is an array of columns that will be grouped.
-- The second parameter is an object mapping columns to the aggregations you want performed on these.
+- `aggMap` is an object mapping columns to the aggregations you want performed on these.
 This can either be an array, or a string (e.g. sum, mean, count).

 Output columns are named using the current name suffixed by the aggregation applied, e.g. **colC_sum**, **colC_mean**.